-- 1. A student may register for 6, 9, 12, or 15 semester hours of SCIP credit during either the fall or spring period (12 semester hours for the summer).
-Summer SCIP will be graded IP until the internship is completed and graded.
-A maximum of six weeks beyond the semester of enrollment will be permitted for grade submission. - SCIP may not be used for part-time work or fewer hours than stated in the Contract.
-Any contract modifications must have prior approval of the faculty supervisor, department chair, and program director. - 3.
-The work area should have an academic and future occupational interest and be one in which the student has no prior experience. - 4.
-University credit may be received in any major subject area of the University.
-A maximum of six (6) credit hours may be applied toward elective hours in the major. - Any student anticipating entry into the program should plan carefully, anticipating a clear block of time for one semester preferably during the junior year or first semester of the senior year. - 6.
-Initial contact with the organization should be made by the faculty supervisor.
-The employer must provide any required information.

-7. Pass/Fail grade only.
+- 1. Students may register for 6, 9, 12, or 15 semester hours of internship credit during either the fall or spring term (6 or 9 semester hours of credit during the summer term).
+Summer internships may be graded IP until the internship is completed and graded.
+A maximum of six (6) weeks beyond the semester of enrollment will be permitted for grade submission. - 2.
+Internships may not be used for part-time work or fewer hours than stated in the Internship Application/Contract.
+Once approved, any contract modifications must have prior approval of the faculty supervisor, department chair, site supervisor, and internships director. - 3.
+The work area should have an academic and future occupational interest and be one in which the student has no prior experience. - University credit may be received in any major subject area of the University.
+A maximum of six (6) credit hours may be applied toward elective hours in the major. - 5.
+Any student anticipating entry into the program should plan carefully, anticipating a clear block of time for one semester, preferably during the junior year or first semester of the senior year. - 6.
+Initial contact with the host organization should be made by the faculty supervisor or the student.
+Host organizations must employee at least one person on a full-time basis.
+The site supervisor must provide any required information and approve the Internship Application/Contract. - 7.
+Pass/Fail grade only.